 By default, Veeam Backup & Replication writes virtual disk updates to the NfsDatastore folder on a volume with the maximum amount of free space, for example, C:\ProgramData\Veeam\Backup\NfsDatastore.
 The vPower cache is not used when you choose to redirect virtual disk updates to a VMware vSphere datastore in the vCloud Instant VM Recovery wizard.

-- If you are recovering a VM to the production network, make sure that the initial VM is powered off to avoid conflicts.
+- If you are recovering a VM to the production network, make sure that the original VM is powered off to avoid conflicts.

 - If you want to scan VM data for viruses, check the secure restore requirements and limitations.